umbraco/UmbracoDocs/14/umbraco-cms/extending/property-editors/integrate-property-editors.md

 The Property Dataset component and a Property component.

 The `umb-property` component renders a property using a Property Editor UI.

-The `umb-property-dataset` component provides the dataset for any properties within, This holds the data and keeps it presented no matter if an actual property is rendered.
-Making it possible to hide properties in tabs or other ways.
+The `umb-property-dataset` component provides the dataset for any properties within.
+It holds the data even if the actual property is not rendered.
+This makes it possible to hide properties in tabs or other ways.

 In the following example a dataset is implemented with two properties: